SerapERDEMIR/bookcard-react/README.md

+# bookcard CRUD react
-# This React application is a simple book tracking app designed for users to manage their books.
+This React application is a simple book tracking app designed for users to manage their books.

 # Features:
 * Add Book